Now playing: Bad Apple!!

 kAXApplicationHiddenNotification

-message in order to correctly find out the current app!
+message in order to correctly find out the

+current app!
 Sounds tedious, isn’t it?

 To make things worse, using AXObserver*

-APIs for this purpose has some main difficulties:
+APIs for this purpose has some main

 - Those APIs are old C-style ones, which require another kind of dance to call, completely different from what we have seen previously.